-So how did a desert rodent – detested and despised by farmers – transform its reputation into a cute, cuddly and simply loveable pocket pet (so named because these guys can literally fit in your pocket!)
+So how did a desert rodent – detested and despised by farmers – transform its reputation into a cute, cuddly and positively loveable pocket pet (so named because these guys can literally fit in your pocket!)

 I’m glad you asked.

 Let’s go back in time to the 19th century – specifically 1829.
-That’s the year George Waterhouse, a British zoologist, stumbled across one of these small creatures in the Syrian city of Aleppo.
+That’s the year George Waterhouse, a British zoologist, stumbled across one of these tiny creatures in the Syrian city of Aleppo.
 For reasons unknown, he called the rodent Cricetus auratus – or golden hamster.
-He brought the animal back to the United Kingdom where they were enthusiastically greeted as pets.
+He brought the animal back to the United Kingdom, where they were enthusiastically greeted as pets.
 But their popularity wouldn’t last.

 The hamster who rocked the zoological world

 Who would think that a discovery like this would rock the zoological world?
-But indeed it did.
-For those who took their study of rodents seriously – and professionally – Dr. Aharoni had just delivered quite a coup.
+But indeed, it did.
+For those who took their study of rodents seriously – and professionally – Dr Aharoni had just delivered quite a coup.

 Few experts – let alone laypeople – had even heard of hamsters.
 Those who did know about them knew that not one had been spotted for almost 100 years.
 The natural assumption amongst scientists was that the species had become extinct.
 After Dr Ahoroni’s discovery, the experts now learned that the animal was merely elusive – preferring to live the life of a hermit, out of view.
 Hamsters thrive in the tunnels they create.

 Dr Aharoni did what any respectable zoologist would do – he took the newly discovered family back to Jerusalem with him.
 Unfortunately, he knew far too little about what was needed to keep them alive.
 Only a quarter of the litter survived, but he was able to breed those who did survive.
 But the road to celebrity status was not to be an easy one for the hamster.
 And he had to endure many years of hardship.